List of Marvel Comics characters: H: Second Hulk Robot

 Rusty and Arthur are two Maryland Institute of Technology students who constructed a Hulk robot to be the mascot for their school's all-star game, but Dr. Timothy Ryan considered it dangerous and would not allow it.
 It was brought to life by cosmic energies released by the Eternals from Olympia when they emerged from the Uni-Mind.
 The energies granted the Hulk Robot sentience and increased its strength to rival the Hulk.
-It broke out of the lab and went on a rampage.
-When the National Guard couldn't stop the Hulk Robot, three Eternals members (Ikaris, Makkari, and Sersi) were called in.
-When the robot attacks Zuras, it is exposed to cosmic energy and rendered inert.

-Later on, Doctor Doom finds the Hulk Robot and rebuilds it to serve him.
-He sends the robot to fight the Thing, who tears it apart.

-During the Acts of Vengeance event, the Jester rebuilds the Hulk robot, who joins the Assembly of Evil.
-During the Avengers' press conference, the Hulk Robot attacks She-Hulk until Wasp attacks the Jester's remote control, causing the Hulk Robot to go haywire.
-She-Hulk destroys the robot by flinging it into an energy blast fired by Fenris.

 During the Fall of the Hulks storyline, Galactus' Cosmos Automaton influences Mad Thinker into creating a new Hulk robot.
 Red Hulk and A-Bomb consider destroying the robot, but it activates after absorbing Red Hulk's energy.
 The group Intelligencia obtains the Hulk Robot and uses it to attack former member Doctor Doom.

 Hulkette

-Hulkette is a character appearing in American comic books published by Marvel Comics.
-She was originally created for a non-canon variant cover in Sensational She-Hulk (2023), which envisioned her as a forgotten sidekick of She-Hulk.
+Hulkette was originally created for a non-canon variant cover in Sensational She-Hulk (2023), which envisioned her as a forgotten sidekick of She-Hulk.
 Hulkette made her canon debut in Spider-Boy #13 (2024).

-Hulkette appeared as one of several superhumans who are invited to compete in the Challenge of the Jade Dragon before Spider-Boy and Daredevil steal the invitational tickets of Hulkette and her mentor Enormo.

-Hulkette was among the young superheroes who aided the New Champions against an army of zombie trolls.
+Hulkette initially appears as one of several superhumans who are invited to compete in the Challenge of the Jade Dragon before Spider-Boy and Daredevil steal the invitational tickets of Hulkette and her mentor Enormo.
+Hulkette is among the heroes who aid the New Champions in battling an army of zombie trolls.

-Hulkette was among the superheroes who aided Spider-Boy in fighting Balloon Man and his henchmen.

 Human Top

+Human Top is the name of several characters appearing in American comic books published by Marvel Comics.